As a program manager, you’ve got your work cut out for you. Managing teams, identifying problems, and delegating tasks is all in a day’s work.

 “Met project deliverables” is not nearly as impactful as “Achieved an on-time project delivery performance score of 99%.”

-Let’s take a closer look at a few program manager resume experience sections.
+Let's examine a few program manager resume experience sections more closely.

 - Bullets are too generic